Frederick Thomas Sargood: Late life and legacy

-Sargood was prominently connected with many philanthropic and religious movements.
 He was created Companion of the Order of St Michael and St George (CMG) in 1885 and was knighted KCMG in 1890.
 On 2 January 1903, he died suddenly of heart failure while on a holiday in Taihape, New Zealand, and was buried at St Kilda Cemetery.
 He was the first Australian senator to die in office.
 Lady Sargood survived him with five sons and four daughters of the first marriage, and one daughter of the second.

 The large Rippon Lea Estate in Elsternwick was originally built for Sargood in 1868.

 One son, Frederick George Sargood, moved to Sydney and became a prominent retailer.
 He lived for a time in Rippon Grange, a mansion in Water Street, Wahroonga, which was designed by Howard Joseland.
-The Sargood family vault is located in Gore Hill cemetery, St Leonards.
+The Sargood family vault is located in Gore Hill Cemetery, St Leonards.